 Phase 1 compliance is not applicable for this Paragraph.
-MCSO is not in Phase 2 compliance at this time, but will continue to discuss with the Monitor what actions are needed to gain Phase 2 compliance.
+Phase 2 compliance is deferred at this time.

 Paragraph 337.
-Nevertheless, when discipline is imposed by the Independent Disciplinary

-Authority, the employee shall maintain his or her appeal rights following the 1 imposition of administrative discipline as specified by Arizona law and MCSO policy with the following exceptions: a.
+Nevertheless, when discipline is imposed by the Independent Disciplinary Authority, the employee shall maintain his or her appeal rights following the 1 imposition of administrative discipline as specified by Arizona law and MCSO policy with the following exceptions: a.
 When minor discipline is imposed, a grievance may be filed with the Sheriff or his designee consistent with existing MCSO procedure.
 Nevertheless, the Sheriff or his designee shall transmit the grievance to the Monitor who shall have authority to decide the grievance.
 If in resolving the grievance the Monitor changes the disciplinary decision in any respect, he shall explain his decision in writing. b.
 A disciplined MCSO employee maintains his or her right to appeal serious discipline to the Maricopa County Law Enforcement Merit System Council to the extent the employee has such a right.
 The Council may exercise its normal supervisory authority over discipline imposed by the Independent Disciplinary Authority with one caveat.
 Arizona law allows the Council the discretion to vacate discipline if it finds that the MCSO did not make a good faith effort to investigate and impose the discipline within 180 days of learning of the misconduct.
 In the case of any of the disciplinary matters considered by the Independent Disciplinary Authority, the MCSO will not have made that effort.
 The delay, in fact, will have resulted from MCSO's bad faith effort to avoid the appropriate imposition of discipline on MCSO employees to the detriment of the members of the Plaintiff class.
 As such, the Council's determination to vacate discipline because it was not timely imposed would only serve to compound the harms imposed by the Defendants and to deprive the members of the Plaintiff class of the remedies to which they are entitled due to the constitutional violations they have suffered at the hands of the Defendants.
 As is more fully explained above, such a determination by the Council would constitute an undue impediment to the remedy that the Plaintiff class would have received for the constitutional violations inflicted by the MCSO if the MCSO had complied with its original obligations to this Court.
 In this rare linstance, therefore, the Council may not explicitly or implicitly exercise its discretion to reduce discipline on the basis that the matter was not timely investigated or asserted by the MCSO.
 If the Plaintiff class believes the Council has done so, it may seek the reversal of such reduction with this Court pursuant to this Order.

-Based on the Monitor's 10th Quarterly Report, MCSO is not in Phase 1 compliance.
+Based on the Monitor's 11th Quarterly Report, MCSO is in Phase 1 compliance.
 Phase 2 compliance is deferred.

-In Order to achieve Phase 1 compliance, the following policies must be finalized:
+In Order to achieve Phase 1 compliance, the following policies were finalized: